markstringer-dti/markstringer-dti.github.io/dti.md

 rope.
 Even odder are the people who somehow imaging that you can get to the top of the cliff in one single bound.

-Gradually developing working software in all of those directions is the careful and effective way to deliver something.
+Gradually developing working software in all of those directions (environment, security, audience) is the careful and effective way to deliver something.
 Especially if that something seems impossible.
 And if the thing that you're doing is in any way useful or interesting to the people who will use it, at some point you will start to get "pull".
 Obviously, you'd like this sooner rather than later.
 But at some point, you will start to get demand for the software.
 And then you will start to get demand for functionality from the software.
-Not from the people who sold the idea - push - but from the people who are likely to use it - magical "pull".
+Not from the people who sold the idea -- that's "push" - but from the people who are likely to use it - magical "pull".

 And of course, gradually developing software in these directions will also result in people jumping out from behind trees.
-They will helpfully provide you with extra rules and regulations that you need to follow.
+They will ask you about extra rules and regulations that you need to follow.
 Also sometimes, they'll tell you that you can't proceed until you're certified.
 How do you get certified?
 Oh that, they don't know.

 You will need to negotiate these obstacles before your software can finally escape and live free in the real world.
 Push working software as far as you can towards being live with real users.
 It's the most powerful secret to actually delivering things that seem impossible.
-And everybody, or nearly everybody, will try to stop you doing it, even people you thought were your friends, colleagues and allies
+But everybody, or nearly everybody, it will feel like everybody, will try to stop you doing it, even people you thought were your friends, colleagues and allies

-What?
 Yes, that's right.
 Incrementally delivering working software is the thing that you need to do.
 It's the thing that's most likely to help your project succeed.
 Still, nearly everybody will try to stop you doing it.